COVID-19 Lung Damage

 Panagis Galiatsatos, M.D., M.H.S., is an expert on lung disease at Johns Hopkins Bayview Medical Center and sees patients with COVID-19.
 He explains some of the short- and long-term lung problems brought on by the new coronavirus.

-COVID-19, the disease caused by the new coronavirus, can cause lung complications such as pneumonia and, in the most severe cases, acute respiratory distress syndrome, or ARDS.
+COVID-19 can cause lung complications such as pneumonia and, in the most severe cases, acute respiratory distress syndrome, or ARDS.
 Sepsis, another possible complication of COVID-19, can also cause lasting harm to the lungs and other organs.
+Newer coronavirus variants may also cause more airway disease, such as bronchitis, that may be severe enough to warrant hospitalization.

 In pneumonia, the lungs become filled with fluid and inflamed, leading to breathing difficulties.
 For some people, breathing problems can become severe enough to require treatment at the hospital with oxygen or even a ventilator.